Minimum Alternate Tax (MAT) in India

 • Provision for diminution in the value of any asset

-• The amount of gain on transfer of units referred to in clause (xvii) of section 47 computed by taking into account the cost of the shares exchanged with units referred to in the said clause or the carrying amount of the shares at the time of exchange where such shares are carried at a value other than the cost through statement of profit and loss as the case may be;
+• The amount of gain on the transfer of units referred to in clause (xvii) of section 47 is computed by taking into account the cost of the shares exchanged with units referred to in the said clause or the carrying amount of the shares at the time of exchange where such shares are carried at a value other than the cost through the statement of profit and loss as the case may be;

-• Incomes which are exempt under section 10 [other than section 10(38)] section 11 and section 12
+• Incomes which are exempt under Section 10 [other than Section 10(38)], section 11 and Section 12

-• Amount of depreciation debited to statement of profit and loss (excluding the depreciation on revaluation of assets)
+• Amount of depreciation debited to the statement of profit and loss (excluding the depreciation on revaluation of assets)

-• The amount of income, being the share of the taxpayer in the income of an association of persons or body of individuals, on which no income-tax is payable in accordance with the provisions of section 86, if any such amount is credited to the statement of profit and loss
+• The amount of income, being the share of the taxpayer in the income of an association of persons or body of individuals, on which no income tax is payable in accordance with the provisions of section 86, if any such amount is credited to the statement of profit and loss

-• The amount of income accruing or arising to a taxpayer being a foreign company, from :
+• The amount of income accruing or arising to a taxpayer being a foreign company from :

-(a) the capital gains arising on transactions in securities; or
+(a) the capital gains arising on transactions in securities or

-(b) the interest, dividend royalty or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII if such income is credited to the statement of profit and loss and the income-tax payable on above income is less than the rate of MAT.
+Chapter XII, if such income is credited to the statement of profit and loss and the income tax payable on the above income is less than the rate of MAT.

-• The amount (if any, credited to the statement of profit and loss) representing (a) notional gain on transfer of a capital asset, being share of a special purpose vehicle to a business trust in exchange of units allotted by that trust referred to in clause (xvii) of section 47; or
+• The amount (if any, credited to the statement of profit and loss) representing (a) notional gain on transfer of a capital asset, being a share of a special purpose vehicle to a business trust in exchange for units allotted by that trust referred to in clause (xvii) of section 47; or

-(c) gain on transfer of units referred to in clause (xvii) of section 47, The amount representing notional gain on transfer of units referred to in clause (xvii) of section 47 computed by taking into account the cost of the shares exchanged with units referred to in the said clause or the carrying amount of the shares at the time of exchange where such shares are carried at a value other than the cost through statement of profit and loss, as the case may be;
+(c) gain on transfer of units referred to in clause (xvii) of section 47, The amount representing the notional gain on transfer of units referred to in clause (xvii) of section 47 computed by taking into account the cost of the shares exchanged with units referred to in the said clause or the carrying amount of the shares at the time of exchange where such shares are carried at a value other than the cost through the statement of profit and loss, as the case may be;

 • Income by way of royalty in respect of patent chargeable to tax under section 115BBF